shrike/FileUploads/README.txt

 How would you improve your solution if you had more time?

 Error handling.
 I've written very little in the way of exception handling and consequently the server and client would sometimes crash with an unhandled exception instead of exiting gracefully or printing a warning and continuing execution.
-I also would invest more time in parsing the http multipart request as I cannot currently upload BIG files.
+I also would invest more time in finding a better multipart request parser as all MS modules for this job were unsatisfactory and I ended up using code from stackoverflow for the job (although that code does the job right now...)
 Also the tests I wrote were primarily used to help me in development and leave a lot to be desired.
 Finally, much of the constants I use in both the server and the client could be exposed as configuration or command line parameters.

 How do you rate the complexity of this test task on the scale of 1 to 5?